reisandylamdjani/CSE15LabReports/lab-report-1-week-2.md

 3. pwd = prints working directory
 4. mkdir = make directory
 5. cp = copy
+6. rm = remove directory
+7. cat = reads whatever is inside the directory or file

+Again, these are just some basic command lines that are used everyday by programmers.

-There are other command lines that are more advanced
+There are other command lines that are more advanced and I will list some below
 1. cd ~ = open the home directory
 2. ls -a = list all deeper directories
 3. ls -lat = list the deeper directories, and regular directories as well as when it was it created